 Helping San Diego Protect its History

-You've come to the right place for learning more about the Historical Resources Board, the benefits and guidelines of historical preservation and more about San Diego history, historical sites, cultural landscapes and archaeological sites.
+You have come to the right place for learning more about the Historical Resources Board (HRB), the benefits and guidelines of historical preservation and more about San Diego history, historical sites, cultural landscapes and archaeological sites.

 Historic Preservation Highlights

-I own a property that is 45+ years old...
+I own a property that is 45-plus years old